javainius/BeerConsuption2/README.md

 # BeerConsuption2

-My first encounter and first steps in C# and .NET, which were made on first week in Sitecore academy
+It was my first time, when I saw C# and .NET code.

+We were using local API to get, post, delete and update the data

+some comments were left as memorial of how unconfident, scared and confused I was back then :D
 # Macaw challange.
-Sitecore academy.
+Sitecore academy 2019 October 21 - 31.
 MVC.NET C# project